This post contains affiliate links.

-Cancer in cats initially manifests as a lump or bump on any parts of the body.
+Cancer in cats initially manifests as a lump or bump on any part of the body.
 It overgrows in the affected cell; attaches itself to the tissue under the skin in that area; and, depending on the tumour, it can spread to other parts of the body.
 Although cancer accounts for approximately 32% of deaths in cats over ten years old if diagnosed early, the success rates are relatively high.

 While the causes of cancer in cats are unknown, the feline leukaemia virus is suspected to be a prime contributor.
 Other factors suspected to increase rates of feline cancer include; toxins from the environment, passive smoking, and excessive grooming.